camposcreate/rake-as-much/README.md

 - Writing a research paper?
 - Need help summarizing?

-Borrowing from the popular Rapid Automatic Keyword Extraction (RAKE) algorithm, our tool visually represents keywords based on your input to help you with your interests.
+Borrowing from the popular Rapid Automatic Keyword Extraction (RAKE) algorithm, our tool visually highlights keywords based on your input to help you with your interests.

 ## Installation